TL;DR

 How to Implement AI Customer Feedback Analysis (Without the Chaos)

 Most AI feedback analysis implementations fail in one of two places: they start too broad or they stop at analysis.
-This framework covers the six steps that actually lead to a working program.
+This framework covers the five steps that actually lead to a working program.

 Step 1: Centralize Your Feedback Sources